Springfield Clinic’s gastroenterology team specializes in the prevention, diagnosis and treatment of disorders of the

 Gastroenterologists perform diagnostic procedures, such as colonoscopies or upper GI endoscopies, and take state-of-the-art measures to examine patients.

-Our expert doctors work with each patient to determine the best course of treatment, which may involve a lifestyle change, medication, endoscopic procedure or some combination.
-If more complex or extensive surgery is required, perhaps for the removal of cancer in the colon, our physicians collaborate with some of the area’s finest surgeons to care for their patients.
+We work with you to determine the best course of treatment, which may involve lifestyle change, medication, endoscopic procedures or a combination of those.
+If more complex or extensive surgery is required, such as removing cancer from the colon, we collaborate with some of the area’s finest surgeons to care for you.

-A study, published by the New England Journal of Medicine in April 2014, determined that each 1% increase in the adenoma detection rate was associated with a 3% decrease in the risk of a colorectal cancer.
+A study published by the New England Journal of Medicine in April 2014 determined that each one percent increase in the adenoma detection rate was associated with a three percent decrease in the risk of colorectal cancer.

 Colorectal Cancer Awareness

 Colorectal cancer is the third most common cancer in both men and women and the second highest cause of cancer-related death.
 The best way to prevent colorectal cancer is by getting screened regularly.

 Each March, Springfield Clinic experts from the Colon & Rectal Surgery and Gastroenterology Departments participate in National Colorectal Cancer Awareness Month by encouraging patients to learn more about colorectal cancer and schedule their colonoscopies.